cap-js/docs/node.js/typescript.md

 ## Running Built Projects Locally

-When building a TypeScript project and running it locally, you need to serve the project from the build folder `gen/srv/`.
+If you want to test-run the application as it would run in the cloud, start it from the build result folder `gen/srv/`.
 This directory will be the app root on cloud platforms and therefore needs to be the root for local serving too:

 ```sh
 cds build       # to create the js files, followed by either: